Above left: "The Bronte

 Above right: "The Bronte Sisters

-so this conveniently exaggerated his height, allowing him to form the apex of the implied
+would have conveniently exaggerated his height, allowing him to form the apex of the

 Close examination of Branwell's portrait reveals that the three sisters have

-three different nose shapes: Anne = convex, Emily = straight, Charlotte = concave and this is
+three different nose shapes: Anne = convex, Emily = straight, Charlotte = possibly concave and

 this is the same for the respective 'sisters' in the photograph.